 Asthma is a growing threat to children and adults.
 Children make up 25 percent of the population and comprise 40 percent of the asthma cases.
 Fourteen Americans die every day from asthma, a rate three times greater than just 20 years ago.
 African-Americans die at a rate six times that of Caucasians.
 For asthmatics having an attack, the pathways of the lungs become so narrow that breathing becomes akin to sucking a thick milk shake through a straw.
 Ozone can aggravate asthma, causing more asthma attacks, increased use of medication, more medical treatment and more visits to hospital emergency clinics.

 Even moderately exercising healthy adults can experience 15 to over 20 percent reductions in lung function from exposure to low levels of ozone over several hours.
 Damage to lung tissue may be caused by repeated exposures to ozone -- something like repeated sunburns of the lungs -- and this could result in a reduced quality of life as people age.
 Results of animal studies indicate that repeated exposure to high levels of ozone for several months or more can produce permanent structural damage in the lungs.
 Among those most at risk to ozone are people who are outdoors and moderately exercising during the summer months.
 This includes construction workers and other outdoor workers.

-For detailed information about real-time pollution levels in the U.S., visit the Environmental Protection Agency's Website.
+For detailed information about real-time pollution levels, visit the EPA website.